wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.13 =
+* Added Javascript color pickers for font color and background color.
+* Added option to disable Javascript color pickers (they may not work in some browsers).
+* Collapsed the user options and button options by default to make the user preferences screen cleaner.

 = 2.12.2 =
 * Fixed issue with Chrome not centering the toolbar correctly
 * Prettied up the font/color listboxes.
 Only works on some browsers.